5.6.8.6 Computer Implemented Inventions, Mere Schemes, and Business Methods

 Example: Performing Business Interactions Using Computing Devices

-Often a claim is directed towards aspects of business interactions and transactions performed with the use of standard or well-known computing devices.
+Often a claim is directed towards aspects of business interactions and transactions performed using a computing device or devices.
 An example of a claim is provided below.
 It relates to the sharing of information between a customer and a merchant essentially using mobile phone technology.

 receiving, by a processor, location information of a user from a user device;